wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     A "Hybrid" AAD joined device can access on-prem Windows 7, 8.1, 10 and Server 2008 or newer.

+    ### Federation

+    DEFINITION: MSA (Microsoft Account)

+    (from Tim Warner)

     ### Role Assignments

-    Actions are also called "Operations" at different Scopes.
+    REMEMBER: Actions are also called "Operations" at different Scopes.

-12. See "Your role"?
+2. See "Your role"?
 "Global Admin"

-13. <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg&t=32m23s">VIDEO</a>:
+3.  <a target="_blank" href="https://www.youtube.com/watch?v=10PbGbTUSAg&t=32m23s">VIDEO</a>:
     Click "+ Add" to create a new Tenant.

     PROTIP: Tenant Type "Azure Active Directory" by itself is actually "B2B" = Business to (2) Business.
 "B2C" means Business to (2) Consumers, or connection to External Identities on LinkedIn, Google, Facebook, etc.

-14. Cancel out by searching for AAD again.
+4. Cancel out by searching for AAD again.

     Various roles can be can be defined for a tenant - LIMIT: Up to 2,000 roles per individual tenant.